Paddy Holohan: Nomination for Mayor of South Dublin

 On 26 June 2020 it was announced that Holohan's suspension from Sinn Féin had been recently lifted and he had been reinstated to the party.
 The same day as his suspension was lifted, he was nominated for the position of Mayor of South Dublin by members of South Dublin County Council, but was not elected.
 Sinn Féin were criticised for allowing the nomination to occur, and senior figures in the party such as Pearse Doherty and Eoin O'Broin called Holohan's nomination "regrettable" and "wrong".
-On 6 July Sinn Féin suspended their entire South West Dublin organisation as a result of the Holohan nomination, a suspension that will remain until an internal review on the nomination is completed.
+On July 6th, as a result of the Holohan nomination Sinn Féin suspended their entire South West Dublin organisation until further notice.

 Second disciplinary action and departure from Sinn Féin

 In March 2021, Sinn Féin once again took disciplinary action against Holohan after Holohan refused a request to take down a Facebook post supporting a salon owner who reopened in breach of COVID-19 restrictions.
 Pearse Doherty explained the situation to the Irish Independent's Floating Voter podcast: "This fella made a comment, we told him that comment isn’t in keeping with the party’s view, we told him to withdraw it, he isn’t doing so, there’s a disciplinary procedure, the party will deal with that”.

-Later that month, it was revealed that Holohan had chosen not to renew his party membership and was now an independent councillor.
+Later that month, it was revealed that Holohan had chosen not to renew his party membership and had become an independent councillor.

+2024 elections

+Holohan stood in the 2024 Irish local elections in both Tallaght South and Tallaght Central, won seats in both, and took up his seat in Tallaght South while nominating local MMA coach Dean Donnelly to be co-opted onto the council for the Tallaght Central seat.

+On November 15th 2024 Paddy Holohan declared his intention to run in the Dublin South West Dáil constituency in the 2024 Irish general election.